 With the issues presented by CAPTCHA, how much longer will it be used?

 An August 28, 2008 article in The Guardian from the UK argues that CAPTCHA is broken.
 The "bad guys" that CAPTCHA was designed to block have already broken down the barrier, and unfortunately, it is not to be nice to visitors with screen readers.

 What alternatives are there?

 Some use a question and answer system designed by Mike Cherim.

 reCAPTCHA is an interesting alternative, but not the perfect alternative.
-It claims to be accessible to blind users, but discussions at Joe Dolson's Accessible Web Design, Blind Access Journal, and Twitter's blog reveal flaws, such as lack of proper keyboard access.
+It claims to be accessible to blind users, but discussions at Joe Dolson's Accessible Web Design website "A useful CAPTCHA from reCAPTCHA", Blind Access Journal's request "Visual Verification: Please Help Test ReCAPTCHA Audio Playback", and Twitter's blog post "New: Accessible Captcha with Recaptcha" reveal flaws, such as lack of proper keyboard access.
 An interesting aside about reCAPTCHA is that it is being used to assist with a digitalization project of book texts.
 This is a worthy and ambitious project.